janwilmake/cloudflare-sponsorware/README.md

 🔥 For the first time, I feel like I have a very powerful way of measuring work done with workers.
 Let's start using sponsorflare as a package and create a template.

+## 2025-02-04

+✅ Added ability to set balance of a user via the api using the admin token

+✅ Created a `proxy` and an example to use it, in which we can keep a todo database per user.
+See: [user-todo-example.ts](user-todo-example.ts)

 ## TODO

 - To list all items in the namespace, we can use either https://developers.cloudflare.com/api/resources/durable_objects/subresources/namespaces/subresources/objects/methods/list/ or we could add a master DO that keeps track of it.